jonaslalin/jonaslalin.github.io/about.md

 My name is Jonas Lalin.
 I am a deep learning enthusiast from Stockholm, Sweden, and I love math.
 Here you can read about the mechanics of deep learning.
 I hope you enjoy and learn something new from reading my posts! 🧙

 Would you like to get in touch?
-Pass my _Completely Automated Public Turing test to tell Computers and Humans Apart_ by subtracting the $$6$$th prime number from
+Pass my completely automated public Turing test to tell computers and humans apart by subtracting the $$6$$th prime number from

 > the answer to the Ultimate Question of Life, the Universe, and Everything.